• Skip to content

 • Autistic children communicate in various ways, like gestures or pulling your hand towards an object they want.

-• Parents often need extra help to recognise, interpret and respond to autistic children’s signals.
+• Parents might need extra help to recognise, interpret and respond to autistic children’s signals.

 Using these ideas, PACT builds on the relationship between parents and children to create and make the most of everyday opportunities for communication and interaction.